 You can see the big five you missed in Kruger

 The big game reserves up north are an amazing experience and should not be missed, but so much is left to luck.
-Many of the predators who roam the parks are elusive and hard to find, and it’s likely that you won’t see the full big five on your first trip.
+Many of the predators who roam the parks are elusive and hard to find.
 Aquila Private Game Reserve, located just outside Cape Town, is far smaller and the animals are much easier to find, so you’re very likely to have spotted the big five before you leave.